brucepc/documentation/src/oauth/oauth.md

 The possible scopes that might be requested and granted by SumUp authorization server upon receiving user consent are grouped as follows:

-Deafult scopes:
+Default scopes:
 + payments - Make payments
 + user.app-settings - Access and manage mobile application settings
-+ transactions.history - Access user's transaction history
++ transactions.history - Access users' transaction history
-+ user.profile_readonly - Access user profile information
++ user.profile_readonly - Access users' profile information

-Default scopes are requested when no `scope` value is defined.
+Note Default scopes are requested when no `scope` value is defined.

 Optional scopes:
-+ user.profile - Access and edit user profile information
++ user.profile - Access and edit users' profile information
-+ user.subaccounts - Access and manage users's employees
++ user.subaccounts - Access and manage users' employees
-+ user.payout-settings - Access and edit user's payout settings
++ user.payout-settings - Access and edit user' payout settings
-+ balance - Access and manage user balance
++ balance - Access and manage users' balance
-+ products - Access and manage your user's products, shelves, prices, vat rates
++ products - Access and manage users' products, shelves, prices, vat rates

 Optional scopes must be requested specifically.

 Restricted Scopes:

-CHECK THIS LIST WITH MIRO
++ payment_instruments – Generate payment card tokens and process recurring payments

 Restricted scopes must be enabled by SumUp before being requested.
 Please contact <integration@sumup.com>

 ## Group OAuth setup

-You can make or change your OAuth setup in the [developers section](https://me.sumup.com/developers) of the SumUp Dashboard.
+You can make or change your OAuth setup in the [Developers section](https://me.sumup.com/developers) of the SumUp Dashboard.

 ### Consent screen

 The consent screen will be shown to users whenever you request access to their private data using your client ID.
 It will be shown for all your registered applications.
-In order to make your application recognaziable you need to provide information for
+In order to make your application recognizable you need to provide information for

-* __Product name__ (Required) - this is the name of your service or application that helps users recognize it
+* __Product name__ (Required) -The name of your service or application that helps users recognize it
-* __Home page url__ - Link to your home page
+* __Home page URL__ (Optional) - Link to your home page
-* __Logo URL__ - Your logo that if provided will be shown to the user
+* __Logo URL__ (Optional) - Your logo that will be shown to the user
-* __Terms of service url__ - Your T&C page
+* __Terms of service URL__ (Optional) - Your T&Cs page
-* __Privacy policy url__ - Your privacy policy page
+* __Privacy policy URL__ (Optional) - Your privacy policy page

 ### Client credentials

 Once you set your consent screen details you can create one or more client credentials.
 The information that you need to enter includes

-+ __Client type__ - you can choose between WEB, ANDROID, IOS, OTHER
++ __Client type__ - You can choose between WEB, ANDROID, IOS, OTHER
-+ __Client name__ - your application name as you recognize it.
-Ex "my awesome application"
++ __Client name__ - Your application name as you recognize it.
+Example: "my awesome application"
 + __Authorized redirect uri__ - This is the path in your application that users are redirected to after they have authenticated with SumUp.
-It must contain protocol or custom url scheme
+It must contain protocol or custom URL scheme
 + __Authorized javascript origin__ - For use with requests from a browser - for example complete a checkout.
 This is the origin URI of the client application.
 It can't contain a wildcard (http://*.example.com) or a path (http://example.com/subdir).
 If you're using a nonstandard port, you must include it in the origin URI.

-Once you create a client credentials you can download the details that includes client id and secret to use for authorization.
+Once you create a client credentials you can download the details in a JSON file that includes client id and secret to use for authorization.
 Example:

 ```
 {